-Rett syndrome is a progressive genetic disorder that affects neural development and that occurs almost exclusively in females.
-Rett syndrome is characterized by normal growth and development for the first six to 18 months of life, followed by a slowing of development and loss of some acquired motor and speech skills.
+Rett syndrome is a progressive genetic disorder that affects neural development and occurs almost exclusively in females.
+This syndrome is characterized by normal growth and development for the first 6 to 18 months of life, followed by a slowing of development and loss of some acquired motor and speech skills.

 Physical diagnostic criteria

-During the physical examination and medical history review, physicians will look for several criteria to diagnose Rett syndrome.
-These criteria, or guidelines, fit into three different categories: essential, supportive, and exclusion.
+During the physical examination and medical history review, physicians will look for several criteria, or guidelines, to diagnose Rett syndrome.
+These criteria fit into three categories: essential, supportive, and exclusion.

 The essential criteria must be present for the physician to reach a diagnosis of Rett syndrome.
-They are:
+These include:

-- Loss of previously acquired speech and communication skills
+- Impairment of acquired speech and communication skills

-- Repetitive hand movements such as wringing, washing, or clapping movements
+- Repetitive hand movements, such as wringing, rubbing, or clapping movements

-- Abnormal gait such as walking on toes or a wide-stance and stiff-legged walk
+- Gait abnormalities, such as walking on toes or a wide-stance and stiff-legged walk

-These often are seen in patients with Rett syndrome, but are not sufficient on their own to diagnose the condition.
+These often are seen in people with Rett syndrome, but are not sufficient on their own to diagnose the condition.
 They include: